About the Project

 Psychological interventions have been shown to be effective in improving recovery following first-episode psychosis not related to childbirthiv,v and may also be useful for women with PP. However, they are also likely to need to be adapted to include the mother-baby relationship and other postnatal and systemic factors.
 This project aims to use mixed methods to further understand the process of recovery following an episode of PP and to develop a psychological model of PP to inform intervention development.

-For more information on the project’s supervisor, please visit: https://people.uea.ac.uk/j_hodgekins
+For more information on the supervisor for this project, please go here: https://people.uea.ac.uk/j_hodgekins

 v) Fowler, D., Hodgekins, J., French, P. (2019).
 Social Recovery Therapy in improving activity and social outcomes in early psychosis: current evidence and longer term outcomes.
 Schizophrenia Research, 203, 99-104.